JD0x2e/JD0x2e/README.md

 ## 🧑🏻‍💻 A little bit about me

-Hi, I'm Jack and I'm a massive Crypto/Defi enthusiast.
-I am very interested in Web3 and can't wait to see where the future takes me.
-I have attended a Full Stack MERN Bootcamp taught by the great [Wollivan](https://github.com/Wollivan) at [Tech Educators](https://techeducators.co.uk/), which has brought me the skills I needed to further my career.
-I love everything about coding, the writing, the testing, the bug fixing, what is there not to love about it?
-I'm completely mad about Tech in general and cannot wait to see where this career can take me.
+Hi, I'm Jack and I'm passionate about Crypto and DeFi.
+I am excited about the potential of Web3 and am eager to see where my career in technology takes me.
+I recently attended a Full Stack MERN Bootcamp taught by [Wollivan](https://github.com/Wollivan) at [Tech Educators](https://techeducators.co.uk/), which provided me with the skills I need to advance in my field.
+I enjoy all aspects of coding, from writing and testing to bug fixing.
+I am enthusiastic about technology and am excited to see where it can lead me.
 </br>
 </br>